jakepruitt/jakepruitt.github.io/_posts/2014-11-02-curriculum.md

 Once I finally came to JavaScript, I had a very hard time finding the right place to start.
 I spent a few weeks reading the [W3C DOM Specification](http://www.w3.org/TR/2000/WD-DOM-Level-1-20000929/), which is a sure-fired way to get someone unexcited about JavaScript.
 Trust me, one day you will need to read the docs, but that should not be the first thing you learn.

 I realized I had graduated from walkthrough level resources, but documentation was too dense and technical for me.
-That is when I found two great resources that brought me to where I am now, [JSbooks](http://jsbooks.revolunet.com/) - a list of free JavaScript learning resources, and [Superhero.js](http://superherojs.com/) - a coallated list that can get you from understanding scope all the way through building single-page-apps.
+That is when I found two great resources that brought me to where I am now, [JSbooks](http://jsbooks.revolunet.com/) - a list of free JavaScript learning resources, and [Superhero.js](http://superherojs.com/) - a collated list that can get you from understanding scope all the way through building single-page-apps.

 ## For the curious and the brave